 The rate of employees' NICs is 12%.
 In addition, a 2% charge applies to all earnings over the NIC upper earnings limit (£45,000 for 2017/18).
 The rate of NICs for the self-employed is 9%, and 2% on profits above £45,000 for 2017/18.

 All NI contributions can be avoided by incorporating, taking a small salary up to the threshold at which NI is payable and then taking the balance of post-tax profits as dividends.

-As an employee/ director of the company, it should be possible for the company to make pension contributions (subject to limits) to a registered fund irrespective of the salary level, provided it is justifiable under the wholly and exclusively rule.
-For further details of the tax position of pension provision for individuals see the factsheet on Pensions - Tax Reliefs.
-Such contributions are deemed to be a private expense for sole traders or partners.
+As an employee/ director of the company, it should be possible for the company to make pension contributions (subject to limits) to a registered fund irrespective of the salary level, provided it is justifiable under the 'wholly and exclusively' rule.
+Pension contributions are deemed to be a private expense for sole traders or partners.